andreuarenas/machine_learning_and_causal_inference/README.md

 # machine_learning_and_causal_inference
-Materials for the MIPE Module on Machine Learning and Causal Inference
+Materials for the MIPE Module on Machine Learning for Social Science